-5.4.2 Specifications
+5.3.2 Specifications

-The Applicant has stated that the specification for β -galactosidase derived from B. circulans ATCC 31382 complies with the international specifications relevant for enzymes, which were prepared by the FAO/WHO Expert Committee on Food Additives at its 67th Meeting (2006) for publication in FAO JECFA Monographs 3 (2006).
-This specification reference ia a primary specification source listed in clause 2 of Standard 1.3.4 - Identity and Purity of the Code.
-An enzyme preparation specification for an enzyme batch was provided by the Applicant (Table 4).
+The Applicant has stated that the specification for $\beta$ -galactosidase derived from B. circulans ATCC 31382 complies with the international specifications relevant for enzymes, which were prepared by the FAO/WHO Expert Committee on Food Additives at its 67th Meeting (2006) for publication in FAO JECFA Monographs 3 (2006).
+This specification reference is a primary specification source listed in clause 2 of Standard 1.3.4 - Identity and Purity of the Code.
+An enzyme preparation specification was provided by the Applicant (Table 4).